An Obsidian Theatre Company, Necessary Angel Theatre Company, and Canadian Stage co-production.

 - Vaccination and Masks: Policies around face masks and vaccination are evolving.
 At the time of publication, face masks will be mandatory for all indoor performances, as will proof of full vaccination completed at least 14 days prior to the performance.
 Any changes to this policy will be updated on our website and communicated to all ticket holders in advance of their performance.

-- Capacity Restrictions: All performances are being sold to full capacity.
-It is likely that you will be seated next to parties outside of your household.
+- Capacity Restrictions: All 21.22 performances beginning after March 16, 2022 are being sold to full capacity.
+It is possible that you will be seated next to parties outside of your household.
 Any changes to capacity restrictions will be updated on our website and communicated to all ticket holders in advance of their performance.

 - Reduced Contact: As much as possible, interactions between staff and patrons will be contactless.
 This includes ticket scanning, box office transactions, and health screenings.